-The first session of the MOC course will be held at 6:30pm on October 11th, 2016 at the America for Bulgaria Hall at the Rectorate Building of Sofia University.
-Please consult the last year course syllabus for the schedule and reading list.
+The first session of the MOC course will be held at 6:30pm on March 5th, 2024 at the Faculty of Economics and Business Administration of Sofia University.
+Please consult the last year course syllabus for schedule example and reading list.

 * Note: we do not need official university transcripts or diplomas; just a student-provided degree list, course list(s) and grades.
 We may request that some students present official transcripts once they are admitted in the program.